-- (1) Goods and services may only be procured by way of - (a) One written price quotation up to a transaction value of R 2,000 (VAT included); - (b) Petty cash purchases up to a transaction value of R 2,000 (VAT included) for items specified in the Petty Cash policy; - (c) Three written price quotations for procurements of a transaction value over R 2,000 up to R10,000 (VAT included); - (d) Three formal written price quotations for procurements of a transaction value over R 10,000 up to R200,000 (VAT included); and - (e) A competitive bidding process for- - (i) Procurements above a transaction value of R200 000 (VAT included); and - (ii) The procurement of long term contracts. - (2) The accounting officer may, in writing lower, but not increase, the different threshold values specified in subparagraph 14(1); - (3) For quotations (up to R 30 000) bidders are required to be registered on the municipality's supplier database prior to the acceptance of their quotation in respect of the goods or services required. - (4) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (e) A competitive bidding process for- - (i) Procurements above a transaction value of R300 000 (VAT included); and - (ii) The procurement of long-term contracts. - (2) The accounting officer may, in writing lower, but not increase, the different threshold values specified in subparagraph 14(1). - (3) For quotations (up to R 30 000) bidders are required to be registered on the municipality's supplier database or Central Supplier database (CSD) prior to the acceptance of their quotation in respect of the goods or services required. - (4) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.

-15. General preconditions for consideration of written quotations or bids number; and
+15. General preconditions for consideration of written quotations or bids

-- (1) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - (a) Has furnished that provider's - - (i) Full name; - (ii) Identification number or company or other registration

-- (iii) Tax reference number and VAT registration number, if any; - (iv) registration number in terms of section 18(1) of the Construction Industry Development Board Act, 2000 (Act No.38 of 2000), should the provider quote or bid to undertake, carry out or complete any construction works or portion thereof; - (b) Has provided the municipality with an original and valid tax clearance from the South African Revenue Services confirming that the provider's tax matters are in order; and - (c) Has indicated - - (i) Whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the bidder is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) Whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months; - (iv) On their supplier database application form if the supplier or person is in the service of the state, that such declaration be deemed as sufficient and that the responsibility rests on the supplier to notify the supply chain management unit of any changes hereto. - (v) Has completed, signed and submitted a certificate of independent bid determination with their bid or quotation. - (2) Laws of the Republic of South Africa shall govern contracts arising from the acceptance of bids and quotations. - (3) Where the acquisition in question is likely to involve an imported component which will be subject to foreign exchange rate adjustments, the bid documentation must specify that the contractor take out a forward exchange contract in order to fix the Rand based price as soon as possible after the award.
+- (1) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - (a) Has furnished that provider's (I) Full name. - (ii) Identification number or company or other registration number; and - (iii) Tax reference number and VAT registration number, if any; - (iv) registration number in terms of section 18(1) of the Construction Industry Development Board Act, 2000 (Act No.38 of 2000), should the provider quote or bid to undertake, carry out or complete any construction works or portion thereof. - (b) Has provided the municipality with an original and valid tax clearance from the South African Revenue Services confirming that the provider's tax matters are in order; and - (c) Has indicated - - (I) Whether he or she is in the service of the state or has been in the service of the state in the previous twelve months. - (ii) if the bidder is not a natural person, whether any of its directors, managers, principal shareholders, or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) Whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months. - (iv) On their supplier database application form if the supplier or person is in the service of the state, that such declaration be deemed as sufficient and that the responsibility rests on the